mrfdev/1MB/Resources/Server/1mb-start-todo.md

 - [x] Kept sibling resolution and validation exclusive to normal startup, so existing sessions remain inspectable when the sibling file is unavailable.

+## Completed in 2.18.0 build 083

+- [x] Added a two-second liveness check for the exact tmux pane created for `1MB-minecraft.sh`; attach guidance and success output now wait for it.
+- [x] Temporarily retain only that new pane during the check, allowing immediate clean exits, nonzero statuses, and terminating signals to be reported.
+- [x] Restore `remain-on-exit=off` after a successful check so the tmux session still closes normally whenever `1MB-minecraft.sh` later exits.
+- [x] Keep the check explicitly bounded to process liveness; it does not claim that Paper completed startup.

 ## Critical

 - [x] Stop immediately when tmux session creation fails; never send startup